 International days are announced with the noble goal of stimulating the public to pay attention to a subject which affects society, yet is mostly ignored throughout the year.
 Issues that receive this kind of support, as with the World Autism Awareness Day, have relatively consistent characteristics: the media almost never covers them, the public shows lack of knowledge, and this leads to unfounded stereotypes, that worsen whatever ill-treatment the issue is already receiving.
 Cynics argue that such days are sales events, and calculated marketers undoubtedly jump this wagon on Women’s Day, but on an international day the media is encouraged to put as a top story what is normally left for the bottom of the page in a hidden sub-section if mentioned at all, and many outlets and newspapers would publish in-depth articles that reveal figures, statistics and personal stories, that replace stereotypes and ignorance with an appreciation of a pertinent, acute issue.

-The second and much more grave problem is that when every day is women’s day, what will the media, including influencers in social media, do on women’s day to highlight women’s issues more than they are already stressed every day?
-The sad answer is that solely out of the need to find some way to say something over and above the regular headlines, the covering and references reach such levels of hyperbolic statements that it seems more than anything as incitement against men as a group.
-One example I encountered today was a “poem” expressing the writer’s decision never to marry “in order to not get murdered”, which implies that every man may kill his wife.
-This is equivalent to a racist implying that every immigrant may rape or a supremacist implying that every black person may kill – but this “poem” was received with cheers by the same people who would reject such incitement if directed at other groups.
-This is not a new phenomenon – “killallmen” is a viral trend in TikTok among female teens – but aggravated on women’s day.
+The second and much more grave problem is that when every day is women’s day, what will the media, including influencers on social media, do on women’s day to highlight women’s issues more than they are already stressed every day?
+The sad answer is that solely out of the need to find a way to say something over and above the regular headlines, the covering and references reach such levels of hyperbolic statements that it seems more than anything as incitement against men as a group.
+One example I encountered on women’s day last year was a “poem” expressing the writer’s decision never to marry, “in order to not be murdered,” which implies that every man may kill his wife.
+This is equivalent to a racist implying that every immigrant may rape, or to a supremacist implying that every black person may kill – but because of the atmosphere created on this date this “poem” was received with cheerful applauds by the same people who would reject such incitement if directed at other groups (and in fact, at the very same groups when labeled differently – ‘Immigrant’ instead of ‘men’, ‘blacks’ instead of ‘men’; we must pay attention to the fact that such feminist calls, and racist hate speech, are the very same statement directed against the very same humans – the same faces and names – only labeled by a different tag, “men”).
+This is not a new phenomenon, “kill all men” is a viral trend on TikTok among female teens, but aggravated on women’s day.

-Despite March 8 becoming battering day, many feminists would argue that a day for women is justified, by accentuating as much as possible the fact that men occupy the headlines around the year, because of their roles in public affairs.
-But it’s crucial to keep in mind that while men are indeed mentioned, these are not their personal issues that are being discussed, but general social and state affairs.
+Despite March 8 becoming battering day, many feminists argue that a day only for women is justified, claiming that men occupy the headlines around the year, because of their roles in public affairs.
+It’s not certain at all that in the past years men have been mentioned in the media more often than women (reliable assessments are hard to find, since those trusted with such measurements repeatedly express ideological fervor and may skew results to arrive at per-determined conclusions, as when presenting the earnings gap as a pay gap), but even if the feminist claim that men occupy the headlines around the year was true, it’s crucial to keep in mind that these are rarely men’s personal issues that are being discussed, but rather general social and state affairs relevant to both sexes.
 We would not accept just the mentioning of women’s names as position-holders, as discussing women’s issues.
-We don’t count a report citing Nancy Pelosi commenting on immigration as “covering women’s issues”, because her role is what’s at the focus and not her personal issues as a person occupying that role.
-If mentioning female role-holders in reports on subjects unrelated to women’s issues is not a replacement for covering women’s issues, why is it justified to treat “men mentioning” as such and regard this as requiring balancing, after women’s issues have been occupying the headlines all year long while men’s issues almost never have?
+We don’t count a report citing Nancy Pelosi commenting on taxation as “covering women’s issues”, because her role is what’s at focus and not her personal issues as a person occupying that role.
+In the same way, “men mentioning” is not the mentioning of men’s issues, and so, the continuous representation of women’s issues in the media around the year need to be compared not to “men mentioning” but to discussions of men’s issues.
+In that case, since men’s personal issues are almost never mentioned, having a day solely for women’s issues when such issues occupy the headlines all year long would seem more than balancing something, as deepening an imbalance.

 Women’s issues are currently an example of the very reason for announcing international days, but not as you would have expected.
-Some issues so persistently occupy the headlines that they make it necessary to declare a day to get some other subjects there, and women issues are currently part of those occupying headlines consistently – from menstruation to masturbation, from complaints and difficulties at work and throughout life to every imaginable aspect of women’s being.
+Some issues so persistently occupy the headlines that they make it necessary to declare a day to allow some other subjects to reach awareness, and women issues are currently part of those occupying headlines consistently – from menstruation to masturbation, through complaints and difficulties at work and throughout life to every imaginable aspect of women’s being.
 There are less and less women who think that Women’s Day is needed today, some are calling it narcissistic.
-There are also feminists who object it, naturally through blaming men for something – I ran across the idea that it’s wrong because “men use it as an excuse to ignore women’s issues the rest of the year”, you probably encountered funnier feminist ways to blame men for participating in a day dedicated solely for women.
+There are also some feminists who object it (naturally through blaming men for something – I ran across the idea that it’s wrong because “men use it as an excuse to ignore women’s issues the rest of the year”, you probably encountered funnier feminist ways to blame men for participating in a day dedicated solely for women).

-At the same time there are very few people, especially women, who have the slightest idea about men’s lives.
+All this while, there are very few people, especially women, who have the slightest idea about men’s lives.
 Men as the person occupying a role rather than the role itself, are very rarely reported or even described.
 Men are also affected by the relations between the sexes.
 They are also facing difficulties such as working and raising children.
 Some are harassed or assaulted sexually, mostly by women.
-Others are discriminated against because of their sex by feminist normd and culture.
-Many men are gradually developing stress and depression disorders as a result of the Me Too atmosphere.
-This does impact society, but is never discussed.
-As if men are not part of society as humans, only as functions, as “roles occupiers”.
-These lives are stereotyped, by feminism, through the emphasis on a small minority of powerful figures.
-If anything is an example of a neglected subject that requires a concentrated effort to help it reach the headlines, at least once, one day out of a whole year, to disseminate figures and personal stories and replace stereotypes and ignorance with knowledge, it’s male issues.
+Others are discriminated against because of their sex by some of the feminist norms and culture.
+Many men are gradually developing stress and depression disorders as a result of the Me Too atmosphere and the hate speech that was legitimized and mainstreamed with it.
+This does impact human beings and society, but is never discussed.
+As if men are not part of society as humans, only as functions, as “roles occupiers”, or “human tools”.
+These lives are stereotyped, by feminism, through the emphasis on a small minority of powerful figures or of culprits.
+The media almost never covers issues that affect mostly or specifically them as it does for women (homelessness, suicides, prostate cancer) nor their nearly equal share of issues afflicting women (treatment from employers when combining work and children, violence from partners, personal or institutionalized discrimination by sex), the public shows lack of knowledge, and this leads to unfounded stereotypes that worsen whatever ill-treatment the issues are already receiving – this is the very description of the type of subjects for which international dates are used.
+While what women’s day had become – battering, stereotyping and de-humanization – is part of what prevents any regard to these these transparent human issues affecting tens of millions, the UN announcement of ‘toilet day’ being the highlight of this climate, as an action echoing the battering and de-humanization.

-I don’t propose replacing Women’s Day with Men’s Day.
-Nor is it a good idea to have a day for each – this perpetuates a Women’s Day which has become, for lack of higher pitches available by now in the vocal tones to out-shout the daily reporting, male battering day.
-There should be one day for both – Human Day.
+I am not proposing to replace Women’s Day with a Men’s Day.
+Nor is it a good idea to have a day for each – this perpetuates a women’s day which has become, for lack of high enough pitches to out-shout the daily reporting, men-battering day.
+There should be one day for both: Human Day.
 It should be declared as dedicated to both sexes equally.

-The cancellation of International Women’s Day simply means equality.
-Crucially, for it to fulfill such a goal, the male side of Human Day must be voiced not only by the men who internalize a feminist narrative and when talking about men’s issues discuss only how men are affected by other men, hiding their life experiences created by women as to not to upset the feminist women who allowed and permitted them to speak about men as persons; but also through the voices of men who are brave enough to speak about their lives among women, women being just as significant to men as other men are, and I believe much more.
-Just as women are not restricted to speaking about how other women have affected them, but are free to talk about what concerns humans most – the relations with the other sex – a society devoted to equality must refrain from infringing this freedom of men.
+The cancellation of international women’s day simply means equality – equal public attention to personal issues of both sexes that are unique to their sex or more prevalent in one sex.
+Crucially, for this day to fulfill such a goal, the male side of Human’s Day must be voiced not only by the men who internalize a feminist narrative and when talking about men’s issues discuss only how men are affected by other men, while hiding their life experiences created by women as to not upset the feminist women who allowed and permitted them to speak about men as persons; but also through the voices of men who are brave enough to speak about their lives among women, women being just as significant to men as other men, and I believe much more.
+Just as women are not restricted to speaking about how other women have affected or harmed them, but are free to talk about what concerns humans most – the relations with the other sex – a society devoted to equality must refrain from infringing this freedom of men and acknowledge their freedom to speak, as women can, on being harmed by the other sex including by organized political actions, and hate speech by a minority in the other sex against them.

 You don’t receive freedoms, you realize them.
 You don’t need to wait for anyone.
-You can start marking Human Day today.
+You can start marking Human Day as of now on March 8.